MasonMcGill/artisan/doc-src/03-records.rst

   record = cg.Record('some/directory/path/')

 Since a record is just a *view* into a directory, constructing it does not perform any filesystem operations.
-Files and directories are created lazily, even if the records' path does not exist.
+Files and directories are created as needed.

 Reading entries
 ---------------